agungadipurwa/trash-classification/README.md

 ## Getting Started

-This will help you understand how you may give instructions on setting up your project locally.
+This will help you better understand how you may be able to give instructions on reproducing projects locally on your own.
-To get a local copy up and running follow these simple example steps.
+Also helps you to automate model development using `Github Action`, model versioning and tracking using `wandb.ai`

-## Installation
+## Installation (Local)
 Follow these steps to clone this repository and install the required dependencies.
 1. Clone the repository:
    ```bash